I am Hades: King of the Underworld, Lord and Collector of Souls

 Seeing how miserable Demeter and the world was, Zeus decided to intervene.
 The king of the gods appealed to Hades to release Persephone so that she could be reunited with Demeter.
 However, before Persephone departed the Underworld, she ate the sumptuous looking pomegranate seeds that were given to her by Hades.
 In Greek mythology, whenever someone eats in the Underworld, the person gets bound to the place forever.
 Zeus again intervened and struck a deal with Hades.
 It was agreed that Persephone would spend one-half of the year on the surface world with her mother.
 In the remaining half of the year, she will spend it with Hades in the Underworld.

 - Aside from being scary as hell itself, Hades was considered cunning, deceptive and impulsive sometimes.
 Come to think of it, which Greek god could claim not to possess one of those characteristics?

-- Hades epithet “the Wealthy One” is in reference of his dominion over the all the riches that are buried in the ground.
-Not that money and riches meant anything to ancient Greek gods, but if it did, Hades would be the undisputed richest god in the Greek pantheon.
+- Hades’ epithet “the Wealthy One” is in reference of his dominion over all the riches that are buried in the ground.
+Not that money and riches meant anything to ancient Greek gods, but if it did, Hades would certainly have been the undisputed richest god in the Greek pantheon.

 - Hades spent most of his time in his realm.
 He only came to the surface world for crucial dealings or events.
 And although he is considered one of the twelve Olympian gods, he rarely stayed on Mt.
 Olympus.
-It is not as if the deities on Mt.
+Then again, it is not as if the deities on Mt.
 Olympus missed him.

 - Hades’ realm is surrounded by five rivers: Cocytus (River of Lamentation), Acheron (River of Lacking in Joy/River of Woe), Styx (River of Vows), and Lethe (River of Forgetfulness).